-Dog Dental Care Advice From Veterinarians
+Dog Dental Care Advice and Recommendations From Veterinarians

 Your dog’s dental care is vital to their overall health, with poor dental hygiene leading to serious disease that can cause pain, impact their immune system, and affect vital organs.
 The mouth has an abundant supply of blood, therefore infection in the mouth can easily enter the bloodstream and affect your dog’s heart, kidneys, liver, and immune system – causing serious health complications.
 Dental disease can also be painful for your dog, impacting their quality of life.
 At GeniusVets, we believe that pet care information should come from veterinarians and not the internet, especially with such a serious topic.
 That’s why we’ve taken dog dentistry FAQs, sent these questions to renowned veterinarians across the U.S., and compiled their replies to get you useful information that you can trust.